 Magnet toy sets seem like an incredible educational opportunity for children.
 But these magnets can be high-powered, and some are small enough to swallow – posing a significant risk to children of all ages.

 Cases where magnets were ingested have been rising each year since 2018.
-From 2010 to 2021 there were an estimated 26,600 cases of magnet ingestions at hospital emergency rooms, according to the U.S. Consumer Product Safety Commission.
+From 2010 to 2021 there were an estimated 26,600 cases of magnet ingestions at hospital emergency rooms, according to the U.S. Consumer Product Safety Commission (CPSC), which estimates that 2,400 magnet ingestions were treated in hospital emergency departments between 2017 and 2021.

 Risks of magnet sets for children